MicrosoftLearning/mslearn-ai-language/Labfiles/02-qna/C-Sharp/qna-app-solution/readme.md

 # QnA App Solution C#
-This is solution of QnA code of C#
+This is solution of QnA Lab in C#

 ## How to run?
 1. Download and Install .NET SDK